MicrosoftDocs/edge-developer/microsoft-edge/extensions/guides/packaging/creating-and-testing-extension-packages.md

 At the root of the folder, you should include an AppXManifest.xml file.
 This file is used to specify the contents and layout of the package.

-You should also have an Assets folder which contains the UI assets to be used in the Windows Store, and an Extension folder that contains your extension's files (scripts, icons, etc).
+You should also have an Assets folder which contains the UI assets to be used in the Microsoft Store, and an Extension folder that contains your extension's files (scripts, icons, etc).

 >important You can create a different folder structure for your package, but the folder structure must match the AppXManifest values.